31 Top Nursing Interview Questions & Answer Samples

 Never talk badly about anyone during an interview.
 Explain the situation and why the individual was difficult.
 Share how you handled the situation.
 Try to turn anything negative into a positive.
 What did you learn from the situation?
 What might you do differently now?
 What was the “silver lining”?
 Were you able to talk through your differences?
 Did you become friends?

-Working closely with difficult coworkers can be challenging but it is important to remember the patient, their care, and family is the most important.
+Working closely with difficult coworkers can be challenging but it is important to remember the patient, their care, and their family is most important.
 Putting aside differences is essential for all nurses because not everyone is the same.
 Sometimes this means not discussing specific topics such as religion or politics at work.
-With that being said, not everyone will become friends in the workplace but working together is key for the successful care of the patients.
+With that being said, not everyone will become friends in the workplace but working together is key for the successful care of patients.

 2. Talk about a conflict within your healthcare team.
 What was the conflict and how did you handle it?